Eligibility Review

 • Cancel all outstanding cheques and turn cheque production off

-• Set a reminder to review after the reconsideration period (urban recipients 4 business days mailing plus 20 business days for reconsideration; rural recipients 7 business days mailing plus 20 business days for reconsideration)
+• Set a reminder to review after the reconsideration period (urban recipients four business days mailing plus 20 business days for reconsideration; rural recipients seven business days mailing plus 20 business days for reconsideration)

 Effective: January 1, 2020

-• The process for scheduling an appointment may vary, however, in all other aspects the eligibility review is conducted in the same manner as for any eligibility review [see Procedures - Eligibility Review: Conducting the Interview.]
-The recipient must provide all relevant documents to verify their eligibility, third party checks are completed, and the HR0080R is completed and signed.
+• The process for scheduling an appointment may vary, however, in all other aspects the eligibility review is conducted in the same manner as for any eligibility review.
+View eligibility review: conducting the interview for more information.
+The recipient must provide all relevant documents to verify their eligibility, third-party checks are completed, and the HR0080R is completed and signed

-• If they have received income assistance in any of the preceding six months, and their file is open, the ministry has discretion to use either the streamlined reapplication process, or where needed, the Eligibility Review process and signing and HR0080R.
+• If they have received income assistance in any of the preceding six months, and their file is open, the ministry has discretion to use either the streamlined reapplication process, or where needed, the eligibility review process and signing an HR0080R

-Staff will need to assess eligibility for disability assistance based on what the PWD recipient is reporting each month on the stub while in receipt of MSO coverage as a result of employment income.
-Staff will need to manually reinstate PWD recipients onto disability assistance if their income drops below the disability assistance rate before January income/March benefit month.
+Ministry staff will need to assess eligibility for disability assistance based on what the PWD recipient is reporting each month on the stub while in receipt of MSO coverage as a result of employment income.
+Staff will need to manually reinstate PWD-designated recipients onto disability assistance if their income drops below the disability assistance rate before January income/March benefit month.

 When the eligibility review is completed, advise the recipient of the outcome: